Hadokane/CI_PP2_HUG/README.md

 ### Strategy Plane
 ---

-In this section I will define goals and stories for both users/players of the game and the website-owner/game developer.
+In this section, I will define goals and stories for both users/players of the game and the website owner/game developer.
 These will serve as a reference point in defining the necessary features and functions of the game.

-In a later section we will revisit these stories and see how the project has addressed each one.
+In a later section, we will revisit these stories and see how the project has addressed each one.

 Each subheading provided expands upon the initial goal, providing further elaboration on ways to achieve it or referencing areas where I expect to meet these goals throughout the development of the project.